 - What are high-lines?

-- How long will the Group Job in my neighborhood last?
+- How long will the Group Job or rehabilitation project in my neighborhood last?

 - Can the water main and the sewer main on my street be replaced at the same time?